Fontan7/Data-Engineer-Courses/Courses/DE Asociate/4-Joining data in SQL/datacamp/DE asociate/4-Joining data in SQL/Joining data in SQL.md

 ### Inside SELECT
 The second most common type of subquery is inside a SELECT clause.

+Subqueries in the SELECT clause calculate additional values for each row in the main query.
+They generally return a single value per row.
+Advantages:
+ - Dynamic calculations: They allow you to add derived columns based on related information.
+ - Flexibility: Complement each row with computed values without requiring multiple JOINs.
+ - Simplicity: Easier to read than complex joins when fetching derived or related data.

 Our subquery requires two things.
 First, it needs to COUNT all monarchs.
 Second, it needs a WHERE statement matching the continent fields in the two tables.
 This subquery follows the selection of DISTINCT continents, and will therefore count all monarchs within them in the SELECT statement.
 A subquery inside a SELECT statement like this requires an alias, like monarch_count here.

 ![](20250120223522.png)